dart-lang/language/working/2364 - primary constructors/feature-specification.md

 The same parameter list also introduces the _primary parameter scope_, whose enclosing scope is also the body scope of the class.
-Every primary parameter which is not declaring and not initializing is entered into this scope.
+Every primary parameter which is not declaring, not initializing, and not a super parameter is entered into this scope.

 The primary initializer scope is the current scope for the initializing expression, if any, of each non-late instance variable declaration.
 It is